-We give thanks for the historic public courses and municipal gems in our City and for our San Francisco Public Golf Alliance members who contribute financial and moral support to our many years-long fight to preserve public golf in San Francisco.
-In particular the on-going effort to restore San Francisco's muni "diamond in the rough" at Sharp Park.
+We give thanks for our historic Bay Area public courses and municipal jewels, for our loyal San Francisco Public Golf Alliance members, for all who contribute financial and moral support to our fight for public golf in San Francisco, and for those working with us to preserve Alister MacKenzie’s diamond in the rough at Sharp Park.
 And we ask for your generous tax-deductible year-end contribution.
 Your charitable support makes our work possible.